allegro/allegro.tech/_posts/2018-04-26-From-Java-to-Kotlin-and-Back-Again.md

 }
 ```

-But in Kotlin, shadowing goes too far.
-Definitely, it’s the design flaw made by Kotlin team.
+In Kotlin, shadowing goes too far.
+Definitely, it’s a design flaw made by Kotlin team.
 IDEA team tried to fix this by showing you the laconic warning on each shadowed variable:
 *Name shadowed*.
 Both teams work in the same company, so maybe they can talk to each other
 and reach a consensus on the shadowing issue?
 My hint &mdash; IDEA guys are right.